softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 ## Runnable deposit

 A runnable deposit includes everything in a minimal deposit but also includes user documentation, some sample data, includes files to provide a recommended citation and metadata about the deposit.
-A usable deposit should allow another researcher to build, install, configure and run your software on the sample data.
+A runnable deposit should allow another researcher to build, install, configure and run your software on the sample data.

 Please note that the suggested content for both runnable and comprehensive deposits are just that, suggestions.
 There is no reason why you can't prepare a deposit that includes some recommended content from a runnable deposit and some from a comprehensive deposit.
 In our view, the more content, the richer, and more useful, the deposit.